pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 - Start from scratch, no code (yet)
 - No architectural decisions have been made (yet)
 - No frameworks or library’s chosen (yet)
-- No bugs (yet)
-- No end users (yet)
+- No Code styles have been chosen
-- Shopping list of new requirements
+- List of requirements and timescales

 -->

 ---